bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 They can not only block messages, they can also replace them, duplicate them and all the stuff.
 Of course you can ask how realistic that in practice is.
 Usually we abstract away from this question, just say like look the attacker is super powerful because we don't know how powerful he actually is.
-Now, if you look at `CoinShuffle` or descent specifically, I told you in the beginning that we assume that we have this bulletin board in the middle that handles all broadcasts.
+Now, if you look at `CoinShuffle` or Dissent specifically, I told you in the beginning that we assume that we have this bulletin board in the middle that handles all broadcasts.
 And the reason why we do this actually is to have better efficiency.
 And Now it's getting interesting.
 So because we didn't want to trust this bulletin board in the middle of the server in the middle for anonymity.